The first thing I want to fire back is: How’s your little job going? Do you ever leave your office nowadays? Are you still just selling your soul?

 - I sometimes work in my pyjamas.

 - And, I have answered the office phone in the nude after a shower – more than once.

 So there it is.
 That feels better.
 That’s the awful truth.
 Big Noel’s real name should be Tiny Tim.
 I’m small, I’m alone and I’m happy.

+Are you working from home?
 Do you have anything to get off your chest?

 “ I’m Big Noel.
 I shouldn't give a rats if people with ‘real jobs’ think I spend my days sleeping in, watching Oprah and putting out the washing. ”